The Global South, the BRICS+ Summit and Palestine

 An International Monetary Fund report on March 24, 2022, noted “a decline in the dollar share of international reserves since the turn of the century.”
 Over 46 central banks have increasingly diversified their holdings, moving away from the U.S. dollar.

 Fast forward to the 16th BRICS+ Summit held in Kazan, Russia, from Oct.
 22 to 24, where this push to further the move from dependence on the dollar was on full display.
 BRICS, established in 2006, originally included four members — Brazil, Russia, India and China.
-South Africa joined in 2010, and Egypt, Ethiopia, Iran, Saudi Arabia and the United Arab Emirates (UAE) became full members on Jan.
+South Africa joined in 2010, and Egypt, Ethiopia, Iran and the United Arab Emirates (UAE) became full members on Jan.
 1, 2024.

 In addition to the full members, over 20,000 delegates from 30 other countries participated in the Kazan summit focused on the theme of “strengthening multilateralism for equitable global development and security.”
 The countries at the gathering together represented 46% of the world’s total population and around 36% of the global Gross Domestic Product.